rancy1313/Avanzare/README.md

 # To do list

 - filter feature to filter orders by specific details
-- display order and user info data in a chart??
 - go back and make some technical fixes(optimization)
 - feature to let the head chef view accounts
 - there is currently no payment method option(I didn't add this because there were so many ways to design this)
+- search menu by text(item name, ingredient)